EurekaDevSecOps/scan-action/README.md

 Eureka Application Security Posture Management (ASPM) helps you:

-* Aggregate and de-duplicate findings across scanners
+* **One Source of Truth:** Aggregate and de-duplicate findings across scanners — no more hunting through separate reports.
-* Prioritize risks contextually using code + dependency data
+* **Less Noise, More Signal:** Prioritize risks contextually using code + dependency data.
+Map findings to **OWASP ASVS**.
+* **Faster Fixes:** Clear ownership, risk context, and remediation guidance help teams resolve issues quickly.
+* **Built for Dev Workflows:** Integrates with GitHub, CI/CD, and local development so security fits naturally into your flow.
-* Track vulnerabilities and exceptions over time
+* **Track and Improve:** See how your project’s security posture evolves over time — from first commit to production.
-* Map findings to **OWASP ASVS** for compliance

 Learn more at **[eurekadevsecops.com](https://eurekadevsecops.com)**